Coffee filters sizes, shapes and types can be confusing to both new and long term coffee enthusiasts and coffee lovers alike.

-Conical coffee filters, are as the name indicates, cone-shaped filters with a fine point at the bottom and a wide opening.
+Conical coffee filters are, as the name indicates, cone-shaped filters with a fine point at the bottom and a wide opening.
 You will be very familiar with this type of coffee filter being used in pour over coffee and drip coffee makers.
-They are organised into the four standard sizes on the table above and vary depending on the capacity of coffee that the coffee maker can produce.
+They are organized into the four standard sizes on the table above and vary depending on the capacity of coffee that the coffee maker can produce.

 Disc Coffee Filters